-IBM Data Replication “IDR” can help by providing up to the second replicas of changing data where and when needed keeping data synchronized with low latency.
-Our users are replicating operational data from most of the world’s popular relational databases like Oracle and Db2 z/OS to everything from a traditional data warehouses to a data appliance such as Pure Data Analytics or IBM Integrated Analytics System, to a Big Data cluster driven by Apache Kafka and Hadoop, or even to a Cloud based On Line Analytical Processing (OLAP) environment such Db2 Warehouse on Cloud.
+IBM Data Replication can provide up to the second replicas of changing data where and when needed and keeps data synchronized.
+Our users are replicating operational data from most of the world’s popular relational databases like Microsoft SQL server to everything from a traditional data warehouses to a data appliance such as Pure Data Analytics or IBM Integrated Analytics System to a Big Data cluster driven by Apache Kafka and Hadoop, or even to a Cloud based On Line Analytical Processing (OLAP) environment such as Db2 Warehouse.

 For more details about how you can use IBM Data Replication to replicate and capture changes from your source Microsoft SQL Server database, click here.